nutanix/nutanix.ansible/README.md

 export NUTANIX_HEADER_CF_ACCESS_CLIENT_SECRET=<client-secret>
 ```

+> **Cloudflare ETag note:** Cloudflare strips `ETag` response headers by default.
+The Nutanix v4 API requires ETags for power actions and updates (via the `If-Match` request header).
+If you are proxying through Cloudflare, add a cache rule to your Cloudflare zone that preserves `ETag` headers, otherwise these operations will fail.

 # Included Content

 Note: v1 are based on legacy APIs (v0.8,v1,v2 and v3 APIs) and v2 are based on prism central v4 APIs.